-Complications from withdrawal from heroin can arise and fatally injure someone detoxing without medical supervision.
+Complications from withdrawal from Heroin can arise and fatally injure someone detoxing without medical supervision.
 Those suffering from withdrawal can become severely dehydrated.
 They can even inhale stomach contents after vomiting and asphyxiate.
 Even when the patient’s life is not at risk, withdrawal symptoms are often so uncomfortable that the patient relapses and avoids attempting to quit in the future

 Doctors in inpatient programs watch for psychological withdrawal symptoms like anxiety and depression.
 Self-harm and relapse are possible during withdrawal.
 Heroin detox reduces risk of either complication occurring.